Skip to content

 Analyst Handbook

-• The first business case focuses on marketing campaigns and sales data.
+• The first business case focuses on marketing campaign and sales data.
 It uses linear regression to optimize marketing spend across different advertising channels and maximize sales revenue.
-The company's historical data on marketing campaigns and sales figures is explored to identify which channels provide the best ROI and determine the expected sales impact.
+The company’s historical data on marketing campaigns and sales figures is explored to identify which channels provide the best ROI and determine the expected sales impact.

 • The second business case involves optimizing marketing strategies for a bank.
 It uses a random forest classification model to analyze bank marketing data to identify factors that drive campaign success and target customer segments that are most likely to respond positively.